Fire monitoring and reporting tool

 - burned area polygons mapped nationally on an annual basis through the integration of data from fine and coarse spatial resolution satellite data with provincial/territorial agencies

 - an annual contribution to Canada’s National Forest Carbon Monitoring, Accounting and Reporting System (NFCMARS) that calculates greenhouse gas emissions and removals from Canada’s managed forests.
 These estimates serve as input to Canada’s annual National Greenhouse Gas Inventory report to meet Canada’s international greenhouse gas reporting requirements

 FireMARS includes four key components:

-- The National Burned Area Composite (NBAC), developed by the Canada Centre for Mapping and Earth Observation, has been used to map burned areas in Canada since 2004.
+- The National Burned Area Composite (NBAC) has been used to map burned areas in Canada since 1986.